-ELM 1043 Pneumatics and Hydraulics
+ELM 1043 Pneumatics and Hydraulics 3 credits: 2 hours lecture; 3 hours lab

 Prerequisites: ELM 1074 and MAT 2214, or permission of administration Principles of fluid power (pneumatics and hydraulics) and a working knowledge of each of the components used in fluid power.
 Practical application is provided in the laboratory and safety is emphasized.
 NOTE: This course may be transferable toward a limited number of associate and baccalaureate degrees.
 Contact advisor for information regarding transferability.